hchiam/please/README.md

-# "Please" - an experimental programming language
+# "Please" - An Experimental Programming Language

 **Simply put:** program by talking to your computer with words that sound *more* like everday English words.

 **More technically:** you can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special keywords and symbols.

-# Example code in Please:
+# Example Code in Please:

 First transcribe this code: